korgon/springboard/README.md

 #ϟǷ®1Πɢß0ȺɌÐ

+A tool to be used, and steadily improved upon to start tying in our many processes and SASS fees into one main control system.
+With future additions within a week or less time to implement, the possibilities would be limited only to APIs.
+Centralizing this program would take time to build out a secure login system.
+The current focus of this iteration of this program is on mockup creation.
+Any centralization of this program would require it to be split into two.

 Notes on getting prepared to run springboard:

 Springboard is based upon the idea of having a management system for mockups.
-Springboards forefathers are a collection of bash scripts, and the famous [pyspring.](https://github.com/b7interactive/pyspring) The current iteration of the tool now finds itself written in Javascript.
+Springboards forefathers are a collection of bash scripts, and the famous [pyspring.](https://github.com/b7interactive/pyspring) The current iteration of the tool now finds itself written in Javascript with a focus on modularity, objects, and apis.

-It makes use of several of the new ecma script 6 (ES6) by running on nodejs (with the harmony flag) or iojs (out of the box).
+It makes use of several of the soon to be standardized ECMA Script 6 (ES6).
 This allows the use of generators and promises as well as other ES6 functionality (https://leanpub.com/understandinges6/read/#leanpub-auto-iterators-and-generators).
 Utilizing the vast array of node.js modules within the package management system (npm) we can quickly create web technologies and adapt to the ever changing ways of the web.

 * Javascript
 * Use same language on server side as client side